Skip to content

 • New logo or existing business

-Over time partners get used to the incentives vendors run.
+Over time, partners get used to the incentives vendors have run.
 And from vendor to vendor, incentives can often be very similar.
-Therefore ‘doing something a bit different is a tactic to generate a bit more interest from the partner base than you’d otherwise get.
+Therefore ‘doing something a bit different’ is a tactic to generate a bit more interest from the partner base than you’d otherwise get.
 It’s worth testing because in some instances it’s the familiarity that works too.
-Partners have done it before and will do it again if they valued it the first time.
+Partners have done it before and will do it again if they value it the first time.

 What to Change?

-These are online portals where partners can log activity targeted by the vendor (e.g. meetings booked, registered deals, sales training attended and more) gaining points to try and get to the top of the leaderboard and win prizes.
+• Online Sales Leaderboards: These are online platforms where partners can log activity targeted by the vendor (e.g. meetings booked, registered deals, sales training attended and more) gaining points to try and get to the top of the leaderboard and win prizes.

-Good Deal Registration Incentives to grow your channel
+Good deal registration incentives CAN grow your channel

 There is no doubt that successful Deal Reg Incentives contribute to the growth of your business and your sales channel.
 It’s not just about generating new pipeline and closing more deals.
 A successful incentive builds trust and buy-in internally, increases brand image in the channel and motivates teams going forward.